pebblecode/wfh-api/README.md

 # WFH API
 ### What is this?
 We at pebble have an remote working policy, so to help find out who is working where; we have built a system to show the list of workers and thier status.
-For more details see our blogpost:http://pebblecode.com/blog/hack-day-wfh-bot/ Do you also work in a remote workplace and using slack?
-Deploy your own, and start building things with the api.
+For more details see our blogpost:http://pebblecode.com/blog/hack-day-wfh-bot/ Do you also work in a remote workplace?
+If you're using Slack you can easily deploy your own, and even start building things with the api.
+We have two services connecting to our api, one to send a summary email every day mon-fri at 10am and another which pulls sickness and holiday information from our HR system.

 This repo contains a node implementation of the pebble {code}the wfh api, more details see blogpost: http://pebblecode.com/blog/hack-day-wfh-bot/